txl263/dotfiles/README.md

 # dotfiles
-My configuration dot files on OS X
+My configuration dot files on OS X and Linux.